dustinlyons/nixos-config/README.md

 Download and burn [the minimal ISO image](https://nixos.org/download.html).
 Boot the installer.

 ### Install some keys
-With the installer running, pick an option:
+With the installer running, do one of these:

 **Copy keys from USB drive**
 > Keys must be named `id_ed25519` and `id_ed25519_agenix`.